zkevinbai/Alexandria/README.md

 # Methodologies
 * Standup
   * Team meetings every morning and afternoon, highs and lows, learn about eachother
+  * No Bad Ideas
+      * every thought is valid, every idea is welcome
+  * Democratic Decision Making
+      * vote on new directions as a team
 * TDD
   * Test Driven Development, accounting for edge cases before production
 * BEM